Ellllipse/vivado-in-arm64-pc/README.md

 ```

 Set “Allow connections from network clients” in XQuartz -> settings... -> security

----
-Note: Complete both under university WiFi would not take long.

----

 4. Run your new ubuntu image using:
 ``` sh